tram-nguyen/FSJ_Blood_metagenomics/README.md

 <br />

 ## 6. Exploratory Visualization and QC on Bracken outputs
 This script provides code for creating several exploratory plots from Bracken results.
 For example, this code can visualize the 50 most prevalent species within your data.
-It can also be used to explore potential lab/handling contamination by including metadata from collectors and sequencing batches.
-These scripts are explorative and can be a start to doing some initial QC and analyses in R. Analyses are in ```plot_bracken_2022.R```
+It can also be used to explore potential laboratory or sampling handling contamination by including metadata about collectors, sequencing batches, and sample collection dates.
+These scripts are explorative and can be a starting point for doing some initial QC and analyses in R. Analyses are in ```plot_bracken_2022.R```

 <br />

 ## 7. Run SourceTracker to identify more potential sources of lab/handling contamination
 To ensure that the microbes we are detecting are truly host-specific and not a part of laboratory preparation or sampling handling, we will download metagenomes from the Human Microbiome Project to serve as a negative control for our dataset.
-Because our samples were opportunistically sampled, we could not produce a reliable negative blank control.
+Because our samples were opportunistically sampled, we unfortunately could not produce a reliable negative blank control.
 Therefore, this strategy may also be helpful for trickier samples where a control was not possible.

 We will be using the program SourceTracker, which uses a Bayesian approach to predict the source of microbial communities in a set of input samples (i.e., the sink samples).
 We want to know the proportion of microbes that are likely from the HMP dataset and thus, likely human-associated and not bird-associated.

-In this study, we downloaded mWGS from relevant body sites (in our case: nasal, mouth, skin) from the Human Microbiome Project.
+In this study, we downloaded mWGS from relevant body sites (in our case: nasal, oral, skin) from the Human Microbiome Project.

 <img src="https://i.imgur.com/5gC5M2W.png" width=50% height=50%>

 More information about the HMP can be found here: https://www.hmpdacc.org/hmp/

 <br />
-Now we combine our HMP sequences with the kraken outputs from the remaining reads in our host to create one complete .biom table.
+Now, we combine our HMP sequences with the kraken outputs from the remaining reads in our host to create one complete .biom table.

 ```source $HOME/miniconda3/bin/activate
 conda activate kraken2